-The next release of macOS comes with a “dynamic desktop” background that subtly changes throughout the day — and in this post we show you how you can use it on the Linux desktop.
+The latest version of macOS comes with a “dynamic desktop” background that subtly changes throughout the day.
+In this post we show you how you to use it on your Linux desktop.

-In our list of macOS Mojave features already available on Linux we mentioned that time-triggered wallpapers are not new to Linux.
+As we said in our post on macOS Mojave features available on Linux: time-triggered wallpapers are not new.
 They’ve been available for a long, long time.
+Heck, you might already use one.

 Once enabled, your desktop background will change every few hours to an image that reflects the time of day.

-But there’s no denying that Apple’s choice of subject matter, its high quality photography, and the subtle transition from day to night between each shot is a touch classier than shuffling a random set of wallpapers every 30 mins like most of us do!
+But there’s no denying that Apple’s choice of subject matter, its high quality photography, and the subtle transition from day to night between each shot is a touch classier than shuffling between random set of wallpapers every 30 mins.

-One of our Twitter followers got in touch to share a a bespoke GTK background slideshow he’s created that borrows the macOS Mojave dynamic desktop wallpapers and matches it up to a time-based schedule.
+Want the same thing on Linux?
+You can.
+One of our Twitter followers got in touch to share a bespoke GTK background slideshow he’s created.
+This borrows the high-resolution macOS Mojave dynamic desktop wallpapers and matches it up to a time-based schedule written in

-Once enabled, your desktop wallpaper will change every few hours to 1 of 16 images that reflects the time of day.
+Once enabled, your desktop wallpaper changes every few hours to 1 of 16 images that reflect the time of day.

 Use macOS Mojave Dynamic Desktop Wallpapers on Linux